 It's hard to say that Marcel is a Roanne invention but what we do know is that Marcel Eizenberg gave birth in 1949 to Etablissements Marcel in Roanne.
 He would then have created a sleeveless cotton men's underwear.
 Legend has it that this undershirt was baptized by wholesalers in Paris with the first name of its manufacturer, Marcel.

-Nowadays, a business manager gives back his letters of nobility to Marcel de Roanne: Thomas Sardi.
-At the head of Tricots Marcel, he has only one idea in mind: to make Marcel the new high-end emblem of Roanne.
+Nowadays, a business leader is giving back his letters of nobility to Marcel de Roanne: Thomas Sardi.
+At the head of Marcel Knitwear, he has only one idea in mind: to make Marcel the new high-end emblem of Roanne.

 Big sales of the year